dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 The maximum supported file size for the <xref:Microsoft.AspNetCore.Components.Forms.InputFile> component is 2 GB.

-To resolve the file size read limitation, we recommend implementing file uploads entirely in JavaScript using [HTTP Range requests](https://developer.mozilla.org/docs/Web/HTTP/Range_requests).
+To resolve the file size read limitation, we recommend implementing file uploads entirely in JavaScript by [streaming requests with the fetch API](https://developer.chrome.com/articles/fetch-streaming-requests/).
 Using Ranges avoids the file limitation problem and is more reliable, allowing the app to avoid re-uploading entire files when a file upload fails (only the missing chunk is updated).

 :::moniker-end